Wilgnne/simple-vm/README.md

 PSH 10      ; pushes 10 to the stack
-ADD         ; pops two values on top of the stack, adds them pushes to stack POP         ; pops the value on the stack, will also print it for debugging SET A 0     ; sets register A to 0
-HLT         ; stop the program
+ADD         ; pops two values on top of the stack, adds them pushes to stack POP         ; pops the value on the stack, will also print it for debugging HLT         ; stop the program
 ```